DavidM-Fox/avapi/README.md

 ```

-We can iterate over this object to test our this library's function
+We can iterate over this object to test this library's function

 ```C++